willward20/unitree_rl_gym/doc/setup_en.md

 #### 2.2.1 Download

 Download [Isaac Gym](https://developer.nvidia.com/isaac-gym) from Nvidia’s official website.
+On the website, click Download from Archive, agree to the license, and download.
+This will download a zip file.
+Note that the website says the software is for Ubuntu 18 and 20, but it works on 22 also.
+Extract the zip file.

 #### 2.2.2 Install

-After extracting the package, navigate to the `isaacgym/python` folder and install it using the following commands:
+After extracting the package, navigate to the `IsaacGym_Preview_4_Package/isaacgym/python` folder install it using the following commands:

 ```bash
 cd isaacgym/python